MicroEJ/docs/ApplicationDeveloperGuide/debuggerProxy.rst

    :alt: MicroEJ Development Tools Overview of the Debugger on Simulator
    :align: center

-   MicroEJ Development Tools Overview of the Debugger on Simulator
+   MicroEJ Development Tools Overview of the Debugger on Board

 .. note::